About this artwork

 - Impressed twice on back boards: "HERTER BRO'S"; written in script in pencil on top boards: " N 238 Store"

 - 134.6 × 180.3 × 40.6 cm (53 × 71 × 16 in.)

-- Restricted gift of the Antiquarian Society through the Capital Campaign
+- Purchased with funds provided by the Antiquarian Society through the Capital Campaign